arbox/ruby-interoperability/README.md

-# Ruby communicates with other Programming Languages
+# Ruby communicates with other Languages

 Ruby Mixture with other Programming Languages